 Recommended reading: American Express Cobalt Card Confirmed Multiplier Locations

-The second card in the portfolio is the HSBC World Elite Mastercard and is currently ranked at the Best Mastercard in Canada and the fifth best overall travel rewards card in Canada.
+The second card in the portfolio is the HSBC World Elite Mastercard which is currently ranked as the Best Mastercard in Canada and the fourth best overall travel rewards card in Canada.
 For travel purchases the card earns 6 points per dollar spent which translates to a 3% return towards travel redemptions.
-All other purchases on the card earn 3 points per dollar spent which works out to a 1.5% return towards travel redemptions.
+All other purchases on the card earn 2 points per dollar spent which works out to a 1% return towards travel redemptions.

 With this card you can redeem for any travel purchase you charge on the card at a rate of 1,000 points for a $5 credit (this is how you find the 3% and 1.5% returns listed above).
 All you have to do is book the travel how you want, when you want, with whomever you want and once the charge posts you redeem points towards it.
 The other travel option this card provides is the ability to convert HSBC Reward Points to frequent flyer programs.
 Three of them to be specific, British Airways, Cathay Pacific Asia Miles and Singapore Airlines KrisFlyer.
 At the time of posting this article the conversions to this programs equated to 0.96 to 1.92 Asia Miles per dollar spent, 1.08 to 2.16 KrisFlyer Miles per dollar spent and 1.2 to 2.4 Avios per dollar spent.
 When you take into account that most frequent flyer miles (or Avios) are worth around 1.5 cents per mile for economy class redemption and typically no less than 2 cents per mile for business class or higher you can see where there is outsized value provided by this credit card as well.